Is My Axolotl Dead or Just in Deep Rest?

 Completely Limp, No Muscle Tone

-- Body flops completely with no resistance
+- Body has no resistance or tone

 - No gill movement even when physically moved